dasshreyasee/GUS5062/index.md

 - 🌐 [Website](https://sites.google.com/site/shreyaseedas/)

-# Projects for GUS 5062
+## Projects for GUS 5062

 Here are some of my favorite projects we did in the Fundamentals of Geographic Information Systems.
-They all
+I was particularly drawn to these projects because they highlight a core economic concept that is deeply relevant to environmental science: externalities, both positive and negative.
+Collectively, these projects explore topics ranging from environmental hazards to disparities in access to clean water and healthy foods.

 | Year      | Project                 | Description                                                                 | Link |
 |-----------|--------------------------|-----------------------------------------------------------------------------|------|